DiSkyOrg/Documentation/docs/interactions/slash-structure.md

         reply with hidden "You're level XXX!"
 ```

-1. The `on cooldown` section is run the same as a slash command event, and can be used to let specific users bypass the cooldown.
+1. The `on cooldown` section runs the same as a slash command event and can be used to let specific users bypass the cooldown.
 Simply use `cancel event` to let the command execute normally!